gdmoney/knowledge/philosophy.md

 ### Normative Ethics
 The study of ethical behavior, and is the branch of philosophical ethics that investigates the questions that arise regarding how one ought to act, in a moral sense.

 Normative ethics is distinct from meta-ethics in that the former examines standards for the rightness and wrongness of actions, whereas the latter studies the meaning of moral language and the metaphysics of moral facts.
-Likewise, normative ethics is distinct from applied ethics in that the former is more concerned with 'who ought one be' rather than the ethics of a specific issue (e.g. if, or when, abortion is acceptable).
+Likewise, normative ethics is distinct from applied ethics in that the former is more concerned with *"who ought one be"* rather than the ethics of a specific issue (e.g. if, or when, abortion is acceptable).

 ### Applied Ethics